1990 NFL season

 The season ended with Super Bowl XXV when the New York Giants defeated the Buffalo Bills 20–19 at Tampa Stadium.
-This would be the first Super Bowl appearance for Buffalo, who would represent the AFC in the next three Super Bowls.
+This would be the first Super Bowl appearance for Buffalo, who would represent the AFC in the next three Super Bowls as well.

 First full season under NFL Commissioner Tagliabue

 This was the first full season for Paul Tagliabue as the league's Commissioner, after taking over from Pete Rozelle midway through the previous season.
 On October 8, the league announced that the Super Bowl Most Valuable Player Award would be named the Pete Rozelle Trophy in the former commissioner's honor.